 Assessment of issue impact

 The University assess the severity and impact of the incident reported before determining the best course of action.
-There are three impacts that have different outcomes: minor, moderate, and major.

 Contact made with students involved